-If you do not agree with our decision, you may ask OPM to review it.

-You must write to OPM within

-• 90 days after the date of our letter upholding our initial decision; or

-- 120 days after you first wrote to us if we did not answer that request in some way within 30 days; or - 120 days after we asked for additional information.
+Step Description 3 If you do not agree with our decision, you may ask OPM to review it.
+C You must write to OPM within • 90 days after the date of our letter upholding our initial decision; or • 120 days after you first wrote to us - if we did not answer that request in some way within 30 days; or • 120 days after we asked for additional information.
+120 days after we asked for additional information.
+Write to OPM at: United States Office of Personnel Management, Healthcare and Insurance, Federal Employed

-Write to OPM at: United States Office of Personnel Management, Healthcare and Insurance, Federal Employee Insurance Operations, FEHB II, 1900 E Street, NW, Washington, DC 20415-3620.
+Insurance Operations, FEHB 2, 1900 E Street, NW, Washington, DC 20415-3620.